-This report was commissioned to accompany a planning application, and involved an inspection of the property and desktop searches to assess whether bats are using, or have used it for roosting purposes.
+This report was commissioned to accompany a planning application, and involved an inspection of the property, desktop searches and 2 dusk roost surveys to assess whether bats are using, or have used it, for roosting purposes.
 An assessment is also made of the potential the buildings have to host bats or nesting birds, and whether this proposed development will have any negative impacts on individual bats, or the local bat population.

 The building was inspected inside and outside for evidence of bat activity.
-There were minor restrictions - the roof void was not safe to access beyond the hatches, and snow was covering many of the shaded roof pitches - but these are not considered significant enough to affect the findings of this survey.
+There were minor restrictions but these are not considered significant enough to affect the findings of this survey.